 History-Political Science has a strong presence in the Decatur community, and indeed in Central Illinois, a presence that helps draw students to our program and creates opportunities for performance learning for our students.
-Dr. Monroe spoke on the Southern honor culture at the Oglesby mansion on September 24.
+Dr. Mullgardt spoke at the Oglesby mansion on FBI civil rights abuses.
 Dr. Kovalcik appeared on WSOY-AM Decatur to discuss current events.
+Dr.

-Dr. Sampson organized the 17th annual Father Martin Mangan Lecture on Social Justice which is held each December in Decatur.
+Sampson organized the 18th annual Father Martin Mangan Lecture on Social Justice which is held each December in Decatur.
 Once again, Dr. Sampson organized and led the Millikin One Book Project, a reading and discussion group for faculty, staff, students, and friends of the University founded in 2012.
-Professor Lusvardi spoke on Alexander Hamilton at the local Unitarian Church.
+Sampson also lectured on Macon County politics in the Civil War at the Decatur Public Library, on the origins of baseball to the Macon County Historical Society, and Dr. Sampson was a keynote speaker at a celebration of the Illinois bicentennial held at the University of Illinois-Springfield in December.
+Professor Lusvardi spoke on the future of the Supreme Court at the local Unitarian Church.
 Dr. Dean spoke at a local event on the continuing problem of human trafficking.
+Dr. Monroe talked to a class in the Decatur Public School District's alternative education program for at-risk students.
+Monroe also spoke at Richland Community College under the auspices of the Sangamon Watershed Celebration, and he gave an invited lecture at the Lincoln Homestead Site near Decatur.
 History-Political Science is known for community spirit in the Decatur area.
 We also work to create a caring atmosphere for students in our program.
-Faculty sponsor a History-Political Science Club that stages meetings over pizza throughout the AY, trips to historic sites, and an annual holiday dinner in December.
+Faculty sponsor a History-Political Science Club that stages meetings over pizza throughout the AY, trips to historic sites, and an annual awards luncheon in April.

 All History-Political Science faculty, adjunct and tenure-line, have been instructed to include department learning goals and CAS required language in course syllabi.
 The department continues to be a leading provider of IN250, IN251, and IN350 courses, and History maintained a high number of students per full time equivalent faculty member.
 Our faculty offer new and innovative courses virtually every academic year.
-Dr. Mullgardt also taught in the Edge program, and Dr. Kovalcik offered a new version of his public history course that focused on history entrepreneurship.
-Dr. Laura Dean offered new courses on social movements and on human trafficking.
+Dr. Mullgardt also taught in the Edge program, and his Reacting to the Past courses have found a ready audience among Millikin undergraduates.
+Dr. Monroe offered a new version of his Hemingway course for the Honors program.
+Dr. Laura Dean offered a new course on the borderlands.